Dominion’s End Volume 5: Zhanjiang Garrison

 Before we even managed to reach the green and white buildings, both sides had already shown signs of movement.
 First, flames ignited on the ground floor of the white building.
 Although there was a bunch of miscellaneous objects around there, those were clearly non-flammable.
 The fire erupted several times before it finally succeeded in burning several objects.

 If I was right, that was most likely Jin Feng’s handiwork.
 Being able to set fire from such a distance meant she had definitely reached tier one.
-If the ones facing her didn’t have enough strength to defend themselves, it was quite possible that they would end up getting burned to a crisp the moment she caught them.
+If the ones facing her weren’t strong enough to defend themselves, it was quite possible that they would end up getting burned to a crisp the moment she caught them.

 If her enemy was an average person, her action of setting fires would be quite effective.
 It would at least be able to force them to come out.
 Even if the enemy refused to come out, they would choke to death because of the plume of black smoke rising over the building.